rackerlabs/support-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 The `proxyAddresses` attribute is used to create alternate email addresses (aliases) for the Hosted Exchange environment.
-If you set the `proxyAddresses` attribute to include `SMTP: userA@example.net`, then Directory Sync will add the address `userA@example.net` to the environment as an alias to that email address.
+If you set the `proxyAddresses` attribute to include `SMTP: userA@example.net`, then Directory Sync adds the address `userA@example.net` to the environment as an alias to that email address.

--   Any address that begins with **SMTP:** in the `proxyAddresses` attribute creates an alternate email address associated with the user's mailbox.
+-   Any address that begins with `SMTP:` in the `proxyAddresses` attribute creates an alternate email address associated with the user's mailbox.
 -   These addresses cannot include a domain alias in the address but can include either the primary domain or accepted domains.
--   You can create alternate email addresses associated with domain aliases can be created by using the primary domain.
+-   You can create alternate email addresses associated with domain aliases by using the primary domain.
 For example, `SMTP:userB@example.com` creates the alternate address `userB@example.net`.
 -   Accepted domains are created with the full email address (including